 - Fall Semester: August 1

 - Summer Semester: April 15

-Applicants to the graduate programs in English or History must, at the minimum, meet one of the following criteria for admission:
+Applicants to the graduate programs in English must, at the minimum, meet one of the following criteria for admission:

 1. A GPA of 3.0 in the major or minor fields of study.

 2. A minimum of five courses in the field of study with a minimum GPA of 2.67 and adequate scores in the GRE general test as determined by the department.

 All applicants for admission must submit the following materials to the Office of Graduate Admissions, Washington College, 300 Washington Avenue, Chestertown, MD 21620-1197: